-Illinois Learning Standards for Mathematics Correlated to Moving with Math Extensions 2nd Edition Grade 8
+Colorado Academic Standards Correlated to Moving with Math Extensions Grade 8

-Student Book Part A Skill Builders Part A Student Book Part B Skill Builders Part B 8.NS THE NUMBER SYSTEM Know that there are numbers that are not rational, and approximate them by rational numbers.
-1 Know that numbers that are not rational are called irrational.
-Understand informally that every number has a decimal expansion; for rational numbers show that the decimal expansion repeats eventually, and convert a decimal expansion which repeats eventually into a rational number.
-20-2 2 Use rational approximations of irrational numbers to compare the size of irrational numbers, locate them approximately on a number line diagram, and estimate the value of expressions (e.g., π^2).
-For example, by truncating the decimal expansion of $\sqrt{2}$, show that $\sqrt{2}$ is between 1 and 2, then between 1.4 and 1.5, and explain how to continue on to get better approximations.
-6-3, 20-2 8.EE EXPRESSIONS AND EQUATIONS Work with radicals and integer exponents.
+Student Book Part A Skill Builders Part A Student Book Part B Skill Builders Part B 8.
+NS .A.
+Number and Quantity The Number System: Know that there are numbers that are not rational, and approximate them by rational numbers.
+1 Demonstrate informally that every number has a decimal expansion; for rational numbers show that the decimal expansion repeats eventually, and convert a decimal expansion which repeats eventually into a rational number.
+Define irrational numbers as numbers that are not rational.
+20-2, 20-3 2 Use rational approximations of irrational numbers to compare the size of irrational numbers, locate them approximately on a number line diagram, and estimate the value of expressions (e.g., $n^2$ ) For example, by truncating the decimal expansion of $\sqrt{2}$ , show that $\sqrt{2}$ is between 1 and 2, then between 1.4 and 1.5, and explain how to continue on to get better approximations.
+6-3, 20-2 78 20-4 Algebra and Functions 8.
+EE.A.
+Expressions & Equations: Work with radicals and integer exponents.
 1 Know and apply the properties of integer exponents to generate equivalent numerical expressions.
-For example, 3^2 2 3-1, 3-2, 41426 2 Use square root and cube root symbols to represent solutions to equations of the form $x^2 = p$ and $x^3 = p$, where p is a positive rational number.
-Evaluate square roots of small perfect squares and cube roots of small perfect cubes.
+For example, $3^2 \times 3^{-5} = 3^{-3} = 1/3^3 = 1/27$ .
+6-6, 6-8 2 Use square root and cube root symbols to represent solutions to equations of the form $x^2 = p$ and $x^3 = p$ , where $p$ is a positive rational number.
+Evaluate square roots of small perfect squares and cube roots of small perfect cubes (Up to 64).
 Know that $\sqrt{2}$ is irrational.
-3 6-2, 6-3 3 Use numbers expressed in the form of a single digit times an integer power of 10 to estimate very large or very small quantities, and to express how many times as much one is than the other.
-For example, estimate the population of the United States as 3×10^8 and the population of the world as 4 6-1 7×10^9 , and determine that the world population is more
+3 6-2, 6-3, 6-4 3 Use numbers expressed in the form of a single-digit times an integer power of 10 to estimate very large or very small quantities, and to express how many times as much one is than the other.
+For example, estimate the population of the United States as 3 times 10 and the population of the world as 7 times 10 , and determine that the world population is more than 20 times larger.
+4 6-1, 6-5, 6-7